Double-w-B/countries-app-JS-SCSS/README.md

 # countries-app-JS-SCSS
-App where user could check out the information provided from API about any country and use a currency converter (API) for local currency.
-Vanilla JS.
-(RWD)
+App with a country search functionality to find the information about particular country and a possibility to use a local currency converter.
+Vanilla JS + SCSS + API + RWD